cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

 With the tests done, see what happens at the command-line.

-Keep the game expiry at 5 minutes to be able to test a forfeit, as done in the [previous section](./4-game-forfeit.md).
+Keep the game expiry at 5 minutes to be able to test a forfeit, as done in a [previous section](./4-game-forfeit.md).
 Now, you need to check balances after relevant steps to test that wagers are being withheld and paid.

 How much do Alice and Bob have to start with?